Gary Vaynerchuk, Chairman of VaynerX and CEO of VaynerMedia once said:

 Here’s what Gary meant:

-As a B2B marketer in today’s digital-first world, you must embrace content creation and content marketing.
+As a B2B marketer in today’s digital-first world, you must embrace content creation and marketing.
 But taking and going all-in on Gary’s advice (like I assume you’re doing) means you’ll inevitably face the dilemma of:

 Should I gate or ungate the content my team and I create?

-Ten to 15 years ago, this wasn’t a dilemma.
+Ten-fifteen years ago, this wasn’t a dilemma.

 Easily, the answer would have been to gate your content.